 A new founded group at Fraunhofer IZM is developing bioelectronics medicine

-The group “Technologies for Bioelectronic Medicine” was founded in July 2018.
+The new group “Technologies for Bioelectronic Medicine” will start its activities in September 2018.
 The aim is to develop a platform technology for electroceuticals.
 These are intelligent, customizable micro-implants that can target certain regions of the nervous system.
 The micro-implants need to fit to the anatomy of the targeted sites and furthermore bear up the aggressive conditions in the human body.

 The micro-implants are smaller than 1 cm3 and have stimulating, biomarker sensing and neural recording possibilities.